dginovker/Free-Hong-Kong/README.md

+# See our updated website and repository! https://CanadiansForHK.LIVE/ & https://github.com/dginovker/CanadiansForHK.LIVE

-﻿# List of Canadian Members of Parliment
+# List of Canadian Members of Parliment

 ## Current Support Rate: 0/0